Vegårshei Municipality: General information

+Administrative history

-The parish of Vegaardsheien was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The borders of the municipality have not changed since that time.
+The parish of Vegaardsheien (later spelled "Vegårshei") was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The borders of the municipality have not changed since that time (which is pretty rare among municipalities in Norway).

-The population was at its largest in 1930, population 2161.
+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of the old Aust-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Name

 The municipality (originally the parish) is named after the old name for the area (Vigisheiðr) since the first Vegårshei Church was built there.
 The first element is the genitive case of the name of the lake Vegår.
 The meaning of the lake name is uncertain.
 One theory is that it comes from the word vé which means "pagan sanctuary".
 Another theory is that it comes from the verb vígja which means "to consecrate" or "to dedicate".
 The last element is heiðr which means "heath" or "moor".
 Historically, the name was spelled as Wegaardsheien or Vegaardsheien, and sometimes it was abbreviated as simply Heien.

 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Vegaarshei.
 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Vegaarshei with the digraph "aa", and after this reform, the name was spelled Vegårshei, using the letter å instead.